 • Any financial product that you share with someone will become their responsibility, such as a joint loan or mortgage, even if they weren't making payments before you died.
 This is also the case if someone is a guarantor for a financial product for you.

-What happens if you owned a property with another person when you die?
+What happens if you own a home with someone else when you die?

 If you own property with someone when you die, whether or not they inherit your share depends on whether you own the home as “tenants in common”, which means that both of you own a share of the property, or “joint tenants”, which is when you own the whole property together.